Discover Okavango Delta

 - Located on the northern edge of Moremi Game Reserve, the Khwai area is managed by the local community.
 It is similar to Moremi Game Reserve but with the added benefit of night drives and walking safaris.

-Okavango Delta Entry Fees
+What is Okavango Delta Entry Fees?

 Park Entry Fees for Okavango Delta (Moremi Game Reserve)

 The Okavango Delta is not a single park but a network of reserves, including Moremi Game Reserve and private concessions.
-Entry fees for Moremi Game Reserve, a major component of the Okavango Delta, are as follows:

 | Category | Fee (USD) |